heig-iict-ida/crpo/README.md

 ## Installation instructions

 Clone or download this repo in a folder named `crpo` in your *home folder*.
-The paths in `utils/config.py` assume this location, but this can also be changed by modifying in this file the command `cpao_root = os.path.join(home, 'crpo')` to suit your own path.
+The path in `utils/config.py` can be changed (modify the line with: `cpao_root = os.path.join(home, 'crpo')`) if you store it elsewhere.

 Run `conda env create -f crpo.yml` to create the environment with the necessary packages, and activate the environment with `conda activate crpo`.
-You can also create a conda environment with `conda create --name crpo python=3.8`, activate it, and install manually with `pip install`: torch 1.13.0, transformers 4.24.0, kivy 2.1.0, and nltk 3.7, with their dependencies.
+You can also create a conda environment with `conda create --name crpo python=3.8`, activate it, and install manually with `pip install`: torch==1.13.0 transformer==4.24.0 kivy==2.1.0 nltk==3.7, with their dependencies.

 The language models will be dowloaded automatically from [Huggingface](https://huggingface.co/models) upon the first use, thanks to the [Transformers](https://huggingface.co/docs/transformers/index) library.
 This may take several minutes.
 There is one general model used for generation ([gpt2-poetry-model-crpo](https://huggingface.co/andreipb/gpt2-poetry-model-crpo)), five topic-specific ones used for editing ([roberta-poetry-art-crpo](https://huggingface.co/andreipb/roberta-poetry-art-crpo), [-life-](https://huggingface.co/andreipb/roberta-poetry-life-crpo), [-love-](https://huggingface.co/andreipb/roberta-poetry-love-crpo), [-nature-](https://huggingface.co/andreipb/roberta-poetry-nature-crpo), and [-religion-](https://huggingface.co/andreipb/roberta-poetry-religion-crpo)), and three emotion-specific ones also for editing ([-happiness-](https://huggingface.co/andreipb/roberta-poetry-happiness-crpo), [-sadness-](https://huggingface.co/andreipb/roberta-poetry-sadness-crpo), and [-anger-](https://huggingface.co/andreipb/roberta-poetry-anger-crpo)), for a total of 4.2 GB.

-From the command line, run `python ./main.py`, which opens the GUI, which should then be self-explanatory.
+From the command line, run `python ./main.py`, which opens the GUI of the generator.

 ## Content of folders
   - `backend`: code to generate poems according to a selected form (number of stanzas and lines, length of lines) or to modify them according to a selected topic (among 5), emotion (among 3), or rhyming pattern
   - `frontend`: code to display the GUI using the Kivy framework (the application can be configured to run full screen, for instance for a touchscreen)
-  - `logs`: each poem is written in a timestampted JSON file, with all intermediary stages
+  - `logs`: each poem is written in a timestamped JSON file, with all intermediary stages
-  - `rhyming`: a function and a dictionary to measure whether two verses rhyme or not (see Section 2 of the [GPoeT paper](https://aclanthology.org/2023.latechclfl-1.2/))
+  - `rhyming`: a function and a dictionary to measure whether two verses rhyme or not (see Section 2 of the [GPoeT paper](https://aclanthology.org/2023.latechclfl-1.2/) and the notebook in that folder)
   - `utils`: auxiliary functions and linguistic data

 ## Credits